Billy Munnelly is the champion of good everyday wine.

 And good times in Europe.

 Before devoting his life to the pursuit of good, affordable wine, the Irish-born bon vivant spent years in the restaurant industry.
-In 1977 he co-opened Stratford’s Rundles restaurant, and in 1981 opened the Rosedale Diner in Toronto.
+In 1977 he co-opened Rundles restaurant in Stratford, and in 1981 opened the Rosedale Diner in Toronto.
 In 1983 Billy switched to drinking full time and ‘hasn’t missed a days work since’.
-Munnelly was one of the first to write and publish a wine consumer report – his bi-monthly Billy’s Best Bottles Wineletter (1983 – 2005) was Canada’s most widely circulated wine report, with subscribers from coast to coast.
+Munnelly was one of the first to write and publish a wine consumer report with his bi-monthly Billy’s Best Bottles Wineletter (1983 – 2005) was Canada’s most widely circulated wine report, with subscribers from coast to coast.

 In the early ’90s, Billy launched his annual wine buying guide, ‘Billy’s Best Bottles Wines’, which was a Canadian best seller for 22 years.

 Billy writing has been showcased in newspapers and publications including The New York Times, Canadian Consumer Report, Wine X, Toro, Wine Fox, Wish, Metro, Watershed and LCBO’s Food & Drink magazines.
 He is a member of the Wine Writer’s Circle of Canada, and in 2011 he received a Lifetime Achievement Award for his efforts in promoting Ontario wine.

 In addition to writing and publishing, Billy and partner Kato Wake, serviced the wine and hospitality industry via teaching ‘Wine By Mood’ – an alternative approach to wine education – and innovative marketing concepts.
 Since 2012 they have designed and hosted small group tours to Europe with a focus on Wine, Food, Culture and Fun.